 While a lot of people like to ruminate on private colonies on Mars, most of the commercial space enterprises currently revolve around the space-for-earth economy.
 95% of the $366 billion in revenue earned in 2019 in the commercial space industry was from this broad sector, which covers a variety of niches like telecommunications, national security satellites, earth observation facilities and more.

 With decreasing costs for launching satellites, it’s becoming increasingly accessible.
-While this may be good for wealthy entrepreneurs, it does have its downsides, such as the resultant prevalence of space junk and the like.
+While this space economy may be good for wealthy entrepreneurs, it does have its downsides, such as the resultant prevalence of space junk and the like.

 The space-for-space economy is taking a little longer to take off.
 Launching something like a mining operation on Mars is significantly more challenging than sending satellites into orbit, and while there’s a lot of progress being made, there’s clearly a very long way to go.

 Many organisations, from SpaceX to Boeing, have big plans of bringing the general public to space in a sustainable manner; while it’s not unimaginable, costs and logistical issues are so high that currently, of the global population of 7.7 billion, the most that have been in space at a single time is 13.

 As technology advances and costs are further cut surrounding spaceship launches, it’s likely that we’ll see rapid growth.
 For now, the main missions being mounted by private companies are funded by governments, and carried out in support of inter-governmental projects like the ISS.